g-wilson/mongo-data-api/README.md

-# Mongo Data API Go client
+# MongoDV Data API Go client

-Go client for the [Mongo Data API](https://docs.atlas.mongodb.com/api/data-api/).
+Go client for the [MongoDB Data API](https://docs.atlas.mongodb.com/api/data-api/).

-Designed to closely resemble the official Go client for Mongo, so that migrating or sharing code between the two clients is as simple as possible.
+Designed to closely resemble the official Go client for MongoDB, so that migrating or sharing code between the two clients is as simple as possible.

 - Request parameters are defined with bson primitives
 - BSON tags used in decode methods when unmarshalling responses

 ## Warning

-This is **extremely work-in-progress** - right now only the `findOne` action is implemented!
+This is **extremely work-in-progress** - right now only the `findOne` and `find` actions are implemented!

 ## Why might you want this?